svenvermeulen/learnk8s/flux/3-kustomize-controller.md

 ### Create a Bucket resource on k8s

-note: I've created a port-forward to `localhost:9000` for my minio instance I need a secret to store the username and password for accessing my dev minio instance.
+I need a secret to store the username and password for accessing my dev minio instance.
 Trigger warning: I use the default username `minioadmin` and password `minioadmin`.